Health recommends quarantining a class from five infections

 The Ministry and the autonomous communities agree on new measures in the classrooms to save face-to-face when returning to schools

-In a meeting held this Friday, the Commission has approved the updates of the documents’ Adaptation of Prevention Measures against covid-19 in educational centers’ and of the ‘Action Guide before the Appearance of Cases of covid-19 in centers educational ‘.
+Andalusia and Madrid put on the table that it was the Primary Care physicians or the nurses of each center who would decide on a possible closure of classes due to the appearance of an outbreak.

+Minister Darias transferred the final resolution to the Public Health Commission, which was pronounced this Friday, although always on the basis of maintaining presence as much as possible, the main objective of the Government regarding education throughout the pandemic.

 «The marked changes are aimed at guaranteeing and promoting attendance as much as possible at all educational levels, reinforcing compliance with prevention measures.
-This change is adapted to the current pandemic situation, it also reflects the important advance in vaccination in all age groups and takes into account that school environments have proven throughout the pandemic to be safe environments in terms of virus transmission », Has pointed out the department of Carolina Darias.
+This change is adapted to the current pandemic situation, also reflects the important advance in vaccination in all age groups and takes into account that school environments have proven throughout the pandemic to be safe environments in terms of virus transmission », Indicated this Friday Health.

-The decision of the Ministry and the autonomous communities “also reflects the significant advance in vaccination in all age groups”, with 31.5% of children between 5 and 11 years old receiving the first dose of the vaccine, and ” it takes into account that school environments have proven throughout the pandemic to be safe environments in terms of virus transmission.
+Ministry technicians have made a balance between several factors.
+On the one hand, the expansion of omicron among minors is being explosive, with the accumulated incidence among minors under 11 years of around 2,300 cases.
+But on the other, the lower severity of the disease in children, the experience of the past year, in which the classrooms registered very low data on infections and vaccination in this age group, which already reaches 31.5% (although With only the first dose, the second is given eight weeks later).
+According to the forecasts of the Ministry of Education, 70% of schoolchildren will have received the first puncture in February.

+The Public Health decision concerns only Infant and Primary students.
+Those of Secondary, Vocational Training and Universities are guided by the criteria of the general population.
+Thus, in the event of a positive test, only the infected, their close contacts (those in the seats closest to them) or classmates who show symptoms compatible with covid-19 are isolated.

 .